 In reaching their conclusion that the going concern assumption is appropriate, the Directors have considered the potential impact of the COVID-19 pandemic on the Group's operations and the receipt of continuing financial support from Tian An China Investments Company Limited, the company's ultimate parent entity.
-Whilst the COVID-19 situation continues to evolve at the date of authorisation of the financial report, the directors are satisfied that additional financial support is available should it be required as the Company has received a letter of support from Tian An China Investments Company Limited confirming that it will financially support the actual as well as future activities and financial obligations of the Company for a period of at least one year from the date of authorisation of the financial report.
+Whilst the COVID-19 situation continues to evolve at the date of authorisation of the financial report, the directors are satisfied that additional financial support is available should it be required as the Company has undrawn facilities of \$13,343,000 as at 31 December 2021 (refer to Note 15) and the Company has received a letter of support from Tian An China Investments Company Limited confirming that it will financially support the future activities and financial obligations of the Company for a period of at least one year from the date of authorisation of the financial report.